Examples#

 Step 3

-Create an API user account for connections with the web interface.
-Using this connection the access to resources will be restricted.
-You can use for that the API basic user account or the OAuth2 client account if you use OAuth2 in API.
-In this example we use the API basic users.
-To create this account please to to Page: Security => Tab: API basic users => Button: Add new API basic user, type username, password and click a checkbox with label Create dedicated Bconsole config file.
-In a Console ACL combobox please select the Console created in Step 2.
-It is the Console named TapeOperatorConsole.
-Please save this new account.
+Create an API user account to connect with the web interface.
+Use either a basic API user or an OAuth2 client if using OAuth2.
+In this example, we use a basic API user.
+Go to: Page: Security => Tab: API basic users => Button: Add new API basic user.
+Type username and password, and check Create dedicated Bconsole config file.
+In the Console ACL field, select TapeOperatorConsole.
+Save the account.

 Step 4

-Create a new API host connection.
-This connection will use the basic user credentials that were created in Step 3.
-The API host connection can be created in Page: Security => Tab: API hosts => Button: Add new API host.
-You need to provide all connection parameters to the API host.
-In fields API login and API password please type credentials defined in Step 3.
+Create a new API host connection using credentials from Step 3.
+Go to Page: Security => Tab: API hosts => Button: Add new API host.
+Fill in all connection parameters.
+For API login and API password, use the credentials created in Step 3.

 Step 5